Fresh-UI/freshui/README.md

 Any ideas are welcome.

-We would also appreciate people contributing their modified code to us through gmail address: technicalfriend.help@gmail.com,fr.ui.official.2020@gmail.com
+We would also appreciate people contributing their modified code to us through gmail address: technicalfriend.help@gmail.com,fr.ui.official.2020@gmail.com or by creating pull requests after they have modified the code through the forked repository
 <!--- No changes should be directly committed to the master branch without the notice and permissions of creator. --->

 # Added SCSS Back